An improved upper bound for the Froude number of irrotational solitary water waves: Introduction

-which implies $\textrm{Fr} < \sqrt{2} \approx 1.41421$; see \cite{kp} for another derivation.
-Surprisingly, the inequality $\textrm{Fr} < \sqrt{2}$ has remained the best analytic result so far, although the numerical evidence from \cite{Longuet-Higgins1974-py} (see also \cite{Miles1980}) suggests a significantly better estimate $\textrm{Fr} \leq 1.294$.
-The question of finding an improved bound $\textrm{Fr} < 1.399$ was recently re-emphasized in \cite{Kozlov2023-sw}, relating it to the existence of subharmonic bifurcations of Stokes waves.
-Thus, the goal of this paper is to improve previous rigorous inequalities by proving the following main result.
+see \cite{kp} for another derivation.
+Surprisingly, the inequality $\Fr < \sqrt{2}$ has remained the best analytical result so far, although the numerical evidence from \cite{Longuet-Higgins1974-py} (see also \cite{Miles1980}) suggests a significantly better estimate $\Fr \leq 1.294$.
+This numerics, however, restricts itself to waves on a bifurcation branch connecting to undisturbed still water.

+While it is physically interesting to prove rigorously how fast solitary waves can travel at most (say, in the context of tsunamis), bounds for the Froude number have also turned out to be helpful to say more about the bifurcation diagram for periodic Stokes waves.
+Indeed, under the hypothetical improved bound $\Fr < 1.399$, \cite{Kozlov2023-sw} was able to show the existence of subharmonic bifurcations of Stokes waves.

+Thus, the goal of this paper is to improve \eqref{eq:Starr_sqrt2} and, as a byproduct, confirm the conditional result of \cite{Kozlov2023-sw}.
+Our following main theorem is the first rigorous improvement of Starr's bound.

-\begin{theorem} The Froude number of any solitary wave is bounded from above by $1.37838$. \end{theorem}
+\begin{theorem} The Froude number of any solitary wave is bounded from above by $1.3451$. \end{theorem}

-Our argument is completely different and is not based on any integral identities, but on estimates of the flow force constant and the flow force function.
-We also obtain several new general inequalities of separate interest; see Lemmas \ref{l:lower_bottom}, \ref{l:upper} and \ref{l:lower}.